Chunky Guacamole (Babalu Guacamole)

 Instructions

-• Split avocadoes, remove and discard pit, and scoop meat into a medium bowl.
+• Split the avocados, remove and discard the pits, and scoop the flesh into a medium bowl.

-• Add remaining ingredients and using a fork or a potato masher, mash until ingredients are well-incorporated.
+• Add the remaining ingredients.
+Using a fork or potato masher, mash until the ingredients are well incorporated.

 • Season with salt and pepper to taste.